kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 A simple utility to analyze a FITS file .......................................

-With module :mod:`maputils` one can extract image data from a FITS file.
+With module :mod:`maputils` one can extract image data from a FITS file, modify it and write it to another FITS file on disk.
-Its functionality is based on package PyFITS, but goes beyond that of its methods.
+The methods we use for these purposes are based on package PyFITS, but are adapted to function in the environment of the Kapteyn Package.
 Note that PyFITS is not part of the Kapteyn Package.

-With  :mod:`maputils` one can
-extract data slices from data described by **more** than **two** axes (e.g. images as function of velocity or polarization).
+With  :mod:`maputils` one can also extract data slices from data described by **more** than **two** axes (e.g. images as function of velocity or polarization).
-For data with only two axes, it can swap those axes.
-Also the limits of the data can be set to extract part of the data.
+For data with only two axes, it can swap those axes (e.g. to swap R.A. and Declination).
+Also the limits of the data can be set to extract part of 2-dimensional data.
-To create plots of unknown data without any user interaction, you need to know some of the characteristics of this data before you can extract the right slice.
+To be able to create plots of unfamiliar data without any user interaction, you need to know some of the characteristics of this data before you can extract the right slice.
 Module :mod:`maputils` provides routines that can display this relevant information.